 Last Thursday we had a guest on campus representing a prominent foundation to which St. George’s has applied for a grant.
 As part of his schedule he met with a number of students.
 Here is the point: not for one moment was I worried that these kids would do anything but impress him with their engagement, passion, kindness, honesty, courtesy, civility, and clarity of thought.
 I couldn’t wait for him to meet them.

 There were no other adults in the room when he met with them–they only could have gotten in the way.
 I had no doubt that his time with them would likely be the highlight of his visit.
-They did not learn these skills in a course–in addition to what they learned at home, they learned them by going to school for years within a community, the SGIS community, that prioritizes “soft skills”, names them, celebrates them.
+They did not learn these skills in a course–in addition to what they learned at home, they learned them by going to school for years within a community that prioritizes “soft skills”, names them, celebrates them.